k0nnk/MMDVM_Reflector/README.md

 ## Debian Basic Scripted Install:

 The script downloads dotnet for compiling, compiles the app, and creates a service file so it can run in the background.
+By defualt you need to enable the modes you want under the config file: `/opt/MMDVM_Reflector/MMDVM_Reflector/configs/config.yml`

  - `sudo apt update && sudo apt upgrade`
  - `sudo apt install git`